derekcheungsa/autogpt-openbb-sdk/README.md

 This fork was created to allow users interested in learning how to integrate analysis of equities using OpenBB SDK to have a playground for their use cases.
 When AutoGPT matures it's plugin architecture, this repo will be updated to utilize it.
 In the meantime, we'll sync-up the changes to the AutoGPT repo on a periodic basis.

+One of the objectives with this repo is to share use cases.
+As this is very new technology, the use cases and match with the strengths of this tech are not well defined.
+Please add your ideas through creating issues in this git repo.

 Here are the links to the OpenBB SDK and AutoGPT repo.

 **OpenBB SDK  : https://docs.openbb.co/sdk/**